Nogardagem/os/start.md

 # Starting
 ## Where to start?
-I found this site, [OSDev](https://wiki.osdev.org/Expanded_Main_Page), which has tons of stuff on how to make your own OS.
+I found [OSDev](https://wiki.osdev.org/Expanded_Main_Page), which has tons of stuff on how to make your own OS.
 Going to read through it and see what I get.

 The [Getting Started](https://wiki.osdev.org/Getting_Started) page has been the most significantly used page so far.